Klipper3d/klipper/docs/Bootloaders.md

 ### STM32F103/STM32F0x2 with CanBoot bootloader

-The [CanBoot](https://github.com/Arksine/CanBoot) bootloader provides an option for uploading Klipper firmware over the CANBUS.
+The [CanBoot](https://github.com/Arksine/CanBoot) bootloader provides an options for uploading Klipper firmware over CAN, USB, and UART.
 The bootloader itself is derived from Klipper's source code.
 Currently CanBoot supports the STM32F103, STM32F042, and STM32F072 models.